-The State Health Plan offers many value-based benefits at no member cost to its primary members through PEBA Perks.
-Plus, you can set aside money pretax in your MoneyPlus account to pay for your adult well visit.
-Learn how to coordinate your MoneyPlus and PEBA Perks benefits with your adult well visit below.
+The State Health Plan offers many value-based benefits at no member cost to its primary members through PEBA

+Perks.
+Learn how to coordinate your PEBA Perks benefits with your adult well visit below.

-- Set aside money in your MoneyPlus account.
-Estimate how much you will spend on your adult well visit.
-Add this amount to your MoneyPlus account. - Get your preventive screening.
-You can receive a biometric screening at no cost, which will minimize cost to you at your adult well visit.
-Learn more about what's included in a screening on Page 56. - 3.
+- Get your preventive screening.
+You can receive a biometric screening at no cost, which will minimize cost to the Plan at your adult well visit.
+Learn more about what's included in a screening on Page 48. - 2.
 Have your adult well visit after your preventive screening.
 USPSTF A and B recommendations are included as part of an adult well visit.
-After talking with your doctor during a visit, the doctor can decide which services you need and build a personal care plan for you. - 4.
+After talking with your doctor during a visit, the doctor can decide which services you need and build a personal care plan for you. - 3.
 Share your preventive screening results with your doctor.
 You will receive a confidential report with your screening results, and we recommend you share it with your doctor to eliminate the need for retesting at a well visit.
-Sharing your results will minimize the cost of your adult well visit. - 5.
+Sharing your results will minimize the cost of your adult well visit to the Plan. - 4.
 Follow your doctor's recommendations and stay engaged with your health.
 We encourage you to take advantage of the other PEBA Perks available to you.
 If you're eligible, sign up for No-Pay Copay to receive some generic drugs at no cost to you.
-Learn more on Page 56.
+Learn more on Page 48.